Do You Suffer From Arthritis of the Foot?

 Unfortunately, arthritis is a progressive disease.
 However, with proper work-up and management, it is possible to delay or even stop the progression altogether.

-If you would like to know more about arthritis of the foot or other foot pain, contact us at East Village Foot & Ankle Surgeons.
+If you would like to know more about arthritis of the foot or other foot pain, contact our foot and ankle clinic.
 We are always happy to answer your questions and concerns about this condition and many others.